13 Facts That Will Convince You to Lose Weight

 The Rx: If you're carrying extra pounds, be sure to be tested for diabetes.
 If you're diagnosed, follow your doctor's suggestions about diet and lifestyle changes and any medications to keep diabetes under control.

-They Stress Your Joints
+You'll Take Stress Off Your Joints

 Extra pounds tax the bones and joints, potentially leading to conditions such as osteoarthritis.
 "Excess weight becomes an engineering problem," says David Gibson, MD, a Yale Medicine orthopedic surgeon.
 "Your bones are designed for your ideal body weight.
 Every extra pound increases the amount of force on your joints.
 For example, for every pound of weight that you put on your torso, you put 4 to 8 pounds of pressure across your knee joints.
 This extra load ultimately will overwhelm your joints, causing early failure."